Chapter 12: Entomology

 Founded 1949, 800 members.
 Publishes Apicultural Abstracts, Bee World, Journal of Apicultural Research.
 The extensive Web site lists publications, library services, and bee links in addition to membership information.

 Founded 1970, 310 members.
-Publishes Annual Report, Current Themes in Tropical Science series, Dudu, and ICIPE Profile, and Insect Science and its Applications.
+Publishes International Journal of Tropical Insect Science.
 Web site has extensive information on ICIPE’s programs and services.

 Founded in 1982.
-Publishes Journal of Hymenoptera Research; web site primarily for membership information.
+Publishes Journal of Hymenoptera Research and Hamuli: The Newsletter of the International Society of Hymenopterists.
+Web site primarily for membership information.

 Founded in 1952, 800 members.
 There are several country-specific chapters.
 Publishes Insectes Sociaux/Social Insects.
 Web site includes links to information about social insects and links to various chapters.

 Founded 1947, 1,600 members.
 "Open to all persons interested in any aspect of Lepidopterology."
-Publishes Journal of the Lepidopterists' Society, News of the Lepidopterists' Society, a biennial membership directory and Memoirs of the Lepidopterists' Society.
+Publishes Journal of the Lepidopterists' Society, News of the Lepidopterists' Society, and Memoirs of the Lepidopterists' Society.
 Also makes available Catalogue/Checklist of the Butterflies of America North of Mexico.
 Web site includes extensive list of lepidoptera and other entomology links and a statement on collecting butterflies and moths.

 Founded 1833, 2,000 members.
-Publishes Ecological Entomology, Physiological Entomology, Systematic Entomology, Medical and Veterinary Entomology, Insect Molecular Entomology, Agricultural and Forest Entomology, Antenna.
-Web site has entomological links listed under "Places of Interest to Visit" but otherwise is mostly for membership information.
+Publishes Agricultural and Forest Entomology, Antenna, Ecological Entomology, Insect Conservation and Diversity, Insect Molecular Entomology, Medical and Veterinary Entomology, Physiological Entomology, and Systematic Entomology.
+Web site has entomological links and membership information.

 back to top